The Vagus Nerve: How the Body Recovers From Stress

 Inflammation and Immunity

-By regulating inflammatory responses, the vagus quietly protects the body from the wear of chronic activation.
+By regulating inflammatory responses, the vagus nerve quietly protects the body from the wear of chronic activation.

 Practices That Support Regulation

-Like a muscle, the vagus adapts to regular use.
-These simple practices are not tricks;
+Like a muscle, the vagus nerve adapts to regular use.
+These simple practices help body and mind relearn safety from the inside out:

 Slow, deep breathing